zhang-liyi/llm-embeddings/README.md

 ## Topic Model Experiments

-Navigate to the `topic-model` folder
+Navigate to the `topic-model` folder.

 ### Synthetic Datasets